agyonov/dotnetcompare/README.md

 * *rust* - basic program in RUST

 ### 2. JSON Serialization / Deserialization
+Here are projects to perform some performance on JSON serialization / desiarization

 * *cshjson* - JSON Serialization / Deserialization program in C# / dotnet
 * *rjson* - JSON Serialization / Deserialization program in RUST